Please upload all relevant files for quick & complete assistance.

 The traffic cop got arrested for not paying his parking tickets.

 Alliteration is another extremely prevalent figure of speech.
 This type of literary device is basically the repetition of a particular alphabet multiple times.
-When several similar-sounding words that start with the same alphabets are placed one after the other, then alliteration is formed.
+When several similar-sounding words that start with the same alphabet are placed one after the other, then alliteration is formed.

-Alliteration is more often applied as a catchy slogan in public banners or advertisements to make it sound appealing and entertaining for the general populace.
+Alliteration is more often applied as a catchy slogan in public banners or advertisements to make it sound appealing and entertaining to the general populace.
 It’s a poetic method primarily adopted by philosophers and poets in their poems to enhance their quality.
-It must be pointed out that alliteration is only about the sound of a few consecutive words, the alphabet like ‘c', and ‘k’ could be used alternatively, and so is ‘s’ and ‘c’ such as ‘cookie’, ‘kitchen and ‘cycle’, ‘sunflower’.
+It must be pointed out that alliteration is only about the sound of a few consecutive words, the alphabet like ‘c', and ‘k’ could be used alternatively, and so are ‘s’ and ‘c’ such as ‘cookie’, ‘kitchen and ‘cycle’, ‘sunflower’.

-An idiom is a literary device that is adopted in a write-up to explain a situation with ease but by utilizing the expressions that are typically not connected to the situation in question.
+An idiom is a literary device that is adopted in a write-up to explain a situation with ease but by utilizing expressions that are typically not connected to the situation in question.

 - This idiom means that two people who did not get along previously, should make up and call it a truce.